 In this global overview, biomes are mainly treated as the smallest units of a region.

-In Anglo-American literature, the term "biom" is used much more broadly and less sharply defined.
+In Anglo-American literature, the term "biome" is used much more broadly and less sharply defined.

 8 Small units of the ecological system: Biogeocenes and synusia

-If one has made a global classification of the entire land surface of the earth within the nine zonobiomes into the next smaller units (biomes), then one can subdivide these in each case according to the state of knowledge into smaller units, which in the case, if no more exact documents are available, is simply omitted.
+If one has made a global classification of the entire land surface of the earth within the nine zonobiomes into the next smaller units (biomes), then one can subdivide these in each case according to the state of knowledge into smaller units.

 For the delimitation of small ecological units, it is most appropriate to start from vegetation units.
 In a limited, landscape-geographically uniform area corresponding to a biome, even slight differences in water and soil conditions are important for the formation of vegetation and thus of ecosystems.
 This is how the typical ecosystem mosaic of a landscape is formed.
 It is hardly possible to directly measure the decisive environmental factors, which exhibit constant seasonal changes, and to record their interaction.
 In contrast, we can assume that the natural vegetation, which is in dynamic equilibrium with its environment, reflects the effect of the environmental factors in an integrating manner.
-Even small differences in an environmental factor cause a qualitative or at least a quantitative change in the composition of the vegetation.
+Even small differences in an environmental factor cause a qualitative or at least a quantitative change in the composition of the vegetation cover.

 However, since human interventions are now evident almost everywhere, to a greater or lesser extent, caution is called for.
 It is necessary to carefully distinguish the effects of natural and anthropogenic factors through a critical analysis and, in the case of the latter, also to take into account human interventions in the past.